salboaie/SwarmESB/README.md

-## SwarmESB  (beta version)
+## SwarmESB

 SwarmESB is a new approach for creating scalable, complex, distributed and highly parallel systems.
-All the communication and how services get composed is described in a simple and powerfull way thet resamble "swarm behaviours" found in nature!
+All the communication and how services get composed is described in a simple and powerfull way that resemble "swarm behaviours" found in nature!

     Easy and fun!
 We claim that by using swarming, asynchronous message passing has become like playing.

     Check our wiki: https://github.com/salboaie/SwarmESB/wiki !

+    Keywords: node.js, Redis, asynchronous message, Message Bus, Enterprise Service Bus

 SwarmESB ca be used as a light, open source, ESB replacement for your enterprise applications.
 Instead of message oriented communication or web services, you describe your communication between "nodes" in what we call "swarm descriptions" or simple "swarms".
 "Nodes" can be adapters to various servers or clients connected to the "swarming middleware": SwarmESB.

-Your adapters can use web services as a particular case of providing some specific API in a node.
+Your adapters can use web services as a particular case of providing existing APIs in a node.

 ## Examples